Suntech Tenkarakyo 40F

 Longer Line "Classroom"The longer line "classroom"

-On my trip to Colorado a few years ago, in which Adam K gave me a lesson in fishing a longer line, I fished only unweighted flies and gave the line three or four gentle pulses before picking up for a new cast.
+On my trip to Colorado a few years ago, when Adam K gave me a lesson in fishing a longer line, I fished only unweighted flies and gave the line no more than three or four gentle pulses before picking up for a new cast.
 The gentle rhythmic pulses, begun just after the fly entered the water, kept the fly within a very few inches of the surface.

 I found it extremely surprising that I was able to see all the takes (except for one when I wasn't paying attention).
 What I saw was not the end of the line twitch.
 I saw the disturbance of the water where the fish, having come up from the bottom, took the fly just under the surface and immediately turned to go back down.
 The splash from that quick turn or the flash of the trout's white belly made each take as obvious as if it had been a dry fly.
 I didn't miss one hit.